cameronhu/AntibodyLineageTree/README.md

 ### clonalTree Batch job submission command
 Navigate to clonalTree_Docker/clonalTree_batch_config.txt.
 Use those commands to start a new batch job, modifying the job ID each time.

-## Generating ClonalTree Input Directory file

-ClonalTree inputs are all housed in the proevo-ab/lineages/fastbcr/outputs/runs directory.
-The list of those directories is the batch_input for the ClonalTree Docker container.
-The path to the ClonalTree batch_input file is: `gs://proevo-ab/lineages/clonalTree/batch/clonalTree_input_directories.txt`  To generate this input, run the shell script:
-`./generate_clonalTree_batch_input.sh`

 ## Running ClonalTree test inputs

 Within the clonaltree Docker container, within the ~/ClonalTree directory, run the following command: